chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 A tuple argument to a function may be either a referential tuple or a value tuple depending on its argument intent.

-If the tuple argument has the default argument intent, then it is a light tuple and some of its elements may be captured by ``ref`` depending on their default argument intent.
+If the tuple argument has the default argument intent, then it is a referential tuple and some of its elements may be captured by ``ref`` depending on their default argument intent.

 A tuple argument declared with ``const`` intent will work similarly to one with a default intent, except that all the elements of the tuple are